tonyheupel/clusteruck/README.md

 # Clusteruck

-Just a fun playground for me to try some clustering out with both node and go.
+Just a fun playground for me to try some clustering out with some various languages and platforms.